gafter/Toy-Incremental-Parser/README.md

 The test suite includes comprehensive coverage of parsing, incremental parsing, interpreter execution, error recovery, and edge cases.

+### Test Generators

+The test suite includes programmatic test generators that create random programs to validate incremental parsing correctness:

+- **`GenerateRandomProgram`**: Generates syntactically valid random programs with various statement types, expressions, and control flow constructs.
+These programs are used to test incremental parsing on error-free code.

+- **`GenerateErroneousProgram`**: Generates programs that may contain syntax errors by taking a valid program and performing random span replacements, which can introduce syntax errors.

+Both generators are used in tests that:
+1. Generate a random program (valid or potentially erroneous)
+2. Apply random text edits to the program
+3. Reparse the edited program using both incremental parsing and full parsing
+4. Verify that the incremental parse produces an equivalent syntax tree to the full parse

+This approach provides extensive coverage of incremental parsing correctness across a wide variety of program structures and edit scenarios, ensuring that the incremental parser maintains correctness even when reusing portions of the syntax tree.

 ## Incremental Parsing Architecture

 This project implements incremental parsing based on the techniques described in [US Patents 10,564,944](https://patents.google.com/patent/US10564944) and [11,372,630](https://patents.google.com/patent/US11372630B2) ("Efficient immutable syntax representation with incremental change") and [US Patent Application 2013/0152061](https://patents.google.com/patent/US20130152061A1) ("Full fidelity parse tree for programming language processing"), as used in the [Roslyn compiler platform](https://github.com/dotnet/roslyn).
 The core innovations are: